natanast/nextflow_scripts/README.md

-# nextflow_scripts
+# Nextflow scripts
-This repository includes some simple scripts written with Nextflow
+This repository includes some simple scripts written with Nextflow.